 1) an undergraduate BA or BFA degree in Industrial/Product Design, Visual Communication/Graphic Design or Interaction Design, and

 2) at least 1–2 years of experience in professional design practice.
 We believe that graduate study is most beneficial for those who have had an opportunity to study and practice in the field.
-Generally speaking, these are the candidates have proven to be the best prepared to identify specific areas of interest/focus during the short duration of a master’s program.
-However, in certain instances the program will consider students who have more recently completed an undergraduate design program.
+Generally speaking, these are the candidates who have proven to be the best prepared to identify specific areas of interest/focus during the short duration of a master’s program.
+However, in certain instances, the program will consider students who have more recently completed an undergraduate design program.
 These students must demonstrate substantial intellectual and form-giving capacity, as well as the ability to work and think beyond the basic tenets of an undergraduate/bachelor’s degree program.

 The Design faculty may accept candidates with an undergraduate degree in a field allied with or related to Design—for example, Computer Science, Architecture, Engineering, or Marketing/Advertising/Public Relations/Communication.
 These candidates have typically experienced specific aspects of design in a professional setting, and wish to expand their knowledge of design while still leveraging a previous academic background.
 Such students are often considered for an extended 3–year program where they must complete a year of preliminary undergraduate studios (and pass a faculty review) before continuing to graduate-level coursework.

-Our Graduate Application Process has Changed
+The Graduate Application Process (MDes)